I'm missing some transactions or there are no new transactions when downloading from my bank

 - Go to your bank's website and log in.

-- Go the page where you can download transactions (transaction history).
+- Go the page where you can download transactions (usually your transaction history).

 - Attempt to download your transactions to a Quicken file.